mever-team/FairBench/docs/llms.md

 to the total population, and we set an increased level of detail per `depth=2`.
-See how different fairness assessments can be gleaned for various predictive characteristics like positive rates `pr`, true positive rates `tpr`, etc. There many strategies to compare across groups too, including the minimum predictive measure value `min`, the maximum relative difference to the total population `largestmaxrel`, etc.
+See how different fairness assessments can be gleaned for various predictive characteristics and strategies to compare across groups too.
+This visualization strategy describes what is shown, too.

 ```python
 sensitive = fb.Dimensions(